Low-Value? High Stakes | How Algorithms Hide Helpful Content and What We Can Do About It

 X

-XML Sitemap: A file that tells search engines how your website is structured and which pages are important.
+XML Sitemap: A file that tells search engines what your website structure is, as well as which pages are important.
 Helps with crawling and indexing.

 Y